Distance: 6.5 miles | Hiking time: 3-4 hours | More info.

 About the South Fortuna Trail Hike

 Mission Trails Regional Park is home to five of the highest peaks in the city of San Diego.
 The park also has several of the more challenging trails the city has to offer.
-At 1291 ft., North Fortuna Peak is the third highest peak in Mission Trails park.
-Cowles Mountain, at 1594 ft, and Pyles Peak, at 1371 ft., slip into position’s one and two respectively.
+At 1291 ft., North Fortuna Peak is the third-highest peak in Mission Trails Park.
+Cowles Mountain, at 1594 ft, and Pyles Peak, at 1371 ft., slip into positions one and two respectively.
+Finally, South Fortuna Trail takes you to South Fortuna Peak at 1094 ft., about one mile south of North Fortuna Peak.

-The South Fortuna Peak (1094 ft.) is located about one-mile south of North Fortuna Peak.
-The two peaks share a couple of common trails, and stand on opposite sides of Fortuna Saddle trail.
+The two peaks share a couple of common trails and stand on opposite sides of Fortuna Saddle trail.

 North and South Fortuna Peaks can be accessed using any one of the many trailheads scattered throughout the park.
-Each trail offers its own set of unique challenges, and includes a variety of route options.
+Each trail offers its own set of unique challenges and includes a variety of route options.
 So bring plenty of water and plan on spending a few hours on the trail.

 Getting Started

 Arguably, the most challenging route to the two peaks is via South Fortuna Trail.
 The trail begins where the San Diego River Crossing Trail ends.
-The closest trailhead to South Fortuna Trail has plenty of parking and is located just southwest of the Mission Trails Visitors Center off Mission Gorge Road.
+The San Diego River Crossing trailhead has plenty of parking and is located southwest of the Mission Trails Visitors Center.

-From the picnic area you have the option of heading north to Fortuna Saddle Trail, which is a direct route to the valley and splits the North and South Fortuna Peaks.
+From the picnic area, you have the option of heading north to Fortuna Saddle Trail, which is a direct route to the valley and splits the North and South Fortuna Peaks.
 Follow the trail south and you will begin your journey along the South Fortuna Peak Trail.

 Your First Summit: South Fortuna Peak